 The HA may even close the waiting list if the amount of families on it exceeds future availability.

 Is There a Time Limit for HUD Housing?

 Some people wonder if there is a limit as to how long an individual or family can stay in HUD housing.

-Generally speaking, people are able to stay in HUD housing if they’re meeting the lease requirements.
+Generally speaking, people can stay in HUD housing if they meet the lease requirements.

-Rising income and changing family circumstances may necessitate that a family leaves public housing.
+Rising income and changing family circumstances may necessitate a family leaving public housing.

-HUD housing is a great option for individuals or families with low income.
+HUD housing is a great option for individuals or families with low incomes.

 Check with your local housing agency to get more information.